petru/cakewalk/docs/events.md

 `:dcc_send` gets triggered when a user tries to send a file to the bot, using the DCC SEND protocol.

-One additional argument, a {Cinch::DCC::Incoming::Send DCC::Send
+One additional argument, a {Cakewalk::DCC::Incoming::Send DCC::Send
 object}, gets passed to the handler.

-For example usage and a general explanation of DCC in Cinch check {Cinch::DCC::Incoming::Send}.
+For example usage and a general explanation of DCC in Cakewalk check {Cakewalk::DCC::Incoming::Send}.

 ## `:dehalfop`, `:deop`, `:deowner`, `:devoice`